EffieChantzi/COMBSecretomics/README.md

 ```
 5. The user is asked to select if exhaustive subset search should be performed or not for
 the visualization of the results from the top-down hierarchical K-Means clustering.
 Enter
-1 for yes and 2 for no. In our case study, option 1 was used for the main article (Fig. 5)
+1 for yes and 2 for no.

-and option 2 for the supplementary information (Supplementary Fig. S18).
-It is highly
+Here, option 1 was used for the main article (Fig 5) and option 2 for the supplementary information (S18 Fig).

-recommended to use option 1 for big exhaustive combination panels (i.e., when more than 4
+It is highly recommended to use option 1 for big exhaustive combination panels (i.e., when more than 4
 single drugs are used to desing an exhaustive experiment).
 ```